DrHadrian/AUtils/README.md

 # AUtils
-A simple but use and powerfull minecraft plugin that adds challenges and other cool features. try it :D
+A simple but use- and powerful minecraft plugin that adds challenges and other cool features